goshopbuilder/goshopbuilder.github.io/README.md

 ## Advertising

-The Climbing Journal contains **no advertising** of any kind.
+The Climber's Journal contains **no advertising** of any kind.
 We do not display ads, work with ad networks, or use any advertising identifiers.

 ## Third-Party Services

-To deliver route libraries for import, The Climbing Journal uses a proprietary API that hosts climbing route data sourced from [OpenBeta](https://openbeta.io/).
+To deliver route libraries for import, The Climber's Journal uses a proprietary API that hosts climbing route data sourced from [OpenBeta](https://openbeta.io/).
 That route data is stored on AWS S3 and served through our API so you can browse areas and download routes into the app.

-The Climbing Journal does **not** use any third-party analytics, tracking, crash reporting, or telemetry services.
+The Climber's Journal does **not** use any third-party analytics, tracking, crash reporting, or telemetry services.
 There are no SDKs in the app that collect or transmit data on our behalf.

 ## Tracking

-The Climbing Journal does **not** track you across apps or websites.
+The Climber's Journal does **not** track you across apps or websites.
 The app does not access your device's advertising identifier (IDFA) or any other tracking identifier.

 ## Children's Privacy

 Because the app collects no information from anyone, it collects no information from children.
-The Climbing Journal is safe for users of all ages.
+The Climber's Journal is safe for users of all ages.

 ## Data Backup